Jack Suwinski Player Props: Pirates vs. Brewers

 Brewers Pitching Rankings

-- The Brewers' 4.12 team ERA ranks 13th across all MLB pitching staffs.
+- The Brewers have the 13th-ranked team ERA across all MLB pitching staffs (4.12).

-- Brewers pitchers combine to rank 24th in baseball in home runs surrendered (90 total, 1.3 per game).
+- The Brewers rank 24th in baseball in home runs given up (91 total, 1.3 per game).

-- The Brewers will send Teheran (1-2) to the mound for his fifth start of the season.
-He is 1-2 with a 1.48 ERA and 16 strikeouts through 24 1/3 innings pitched.
+- Miley (3-2) takes the mound for the Brewers in his ninth start of the season.
+He has a 3.67 ERA in 41 2/3 innings pitched, with 24 strikeouts.

-- The righty last pitched on Saturday against the Oakland Athletics, when he threw seven innings, allowing one earned run while giving up six hits.
+- His last time out was on Tuesday, May 16 against the St. Louis Cardinals, when the lefty tossed 1 2/3 innings, surrendering one earned run while allowing only one hit.

-- The 32-year-old has amassed a 1.48 ERA and 5.9 strikeouts per nine innings in four games this season, while allowing a batting average of .233 to opposing hitters.
+- The 36-year-old has a 3.67 ERA and 5.2 strikeouts per nine innings in eight games this season, while giving up a batting average of .238 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.